When it comes to interval training, just about everyone out there has an opinion on the best way to do them.

 Well, for many years I was forced to use my instincts to simple guesstimate what that intensity was.
 If someone was using BioForce HRV, this certainly made things easier, but I was still just making a bit more educated guess than anything else.

-Now, I simply use Morpheus, my new digital recovery coach, to help pinpoint this moving target.
+Now, I simply use Morpheus, to help pinpoint this moving target.
 In fact, this is really one of the key reasons I developed him in the first place: to help people not just guess, but know what the right amount of intensity is each day.

 Let me walk you through how this works exactly…